cloudmesh-community/fa18-523-52/paper/paper.md

 ## Abstract

-KNIME [:o: ] is an open source data analytics software that creates services and applications for data science projects.
+KNIME [@fa18-523-52-KNIME] stands for KoNstanz Information MinEr and is an open source data analytics software that creates services and applications for data science projects.
 KNIME allows its users to create visual workflows with a user-friendly drag and drop graphical interface that depletes the need for any programming.
-However, KNIME does allow implementation of other scripting languages such as Python [:o: ]  or R [:o: ] that creates connections to abilities within Apache Spark or other machine learning tools.
-KNIME allows imports of datasets from a variety of formats, some of which include CSV [:o: ] , PDF [:o: ] , XLS [:o: ] , JSON [:o: ] , XML [:o: ] , and more.
+However, KNIME does allow implementation of other scripting languages such as Python [@fa18-523-52-KNIME]  or R [@fa18-523-52-KNIME] that creates connections to abilities within Apache Spark or other machine learning tools.
+KNIME allows imports of datasets from a variety of formats, some of which include CSV [@fa18-523-52-machine] , PDF [@fa18-523-52-machine] , JSON [@fa18-523-52-JSON] and more.
 It also supports several unstructured data types from images, documents, and certain networks.
 KNIME operates by a node system that includes embedded modules that help its users build their workflow.
 With this node system, users can make changes at every step of their analysis to ensure the most current version.
 KNIME also provides detailed visualizations from a set of defined graphs and charts which can lead to predictive analyses and machine learning implementations.
 Users can shape their data by a variety of mathematical models such as statistical tests, standard deviations, and means.
 Users can even select specific features for use in possible machine learning datasets and apply filters to mark out some of the data if needed.
-KNIME can be exported in many formats such as PDF, CSV, PowerPoint [:o: ] , and more.
+KNIME can be exported in many formats such as PDF, CSV and more.

 ## Introduction